bgonzalezbustamante/academic-kickstart/Netlify/content/teaching/_index.md

 **Universidad Mayor, School of Business**

-* Machine Learning in Public Policy and Economics (undergraduate workshop, Prof. Carla Cisternas), Spring 2021.
+* Machine Learning in Public Policy and Economics (workshop, Prof. Carla Cisternas), Spring 2021.

 **University of Oxford, Department of Politics and International Relations**